Four key parts of a financially secure retirement.

-Most people identify a financially secure retirement as one of their primary financial goals.
+Who doesn’t want to be financially secure in retirement?
 Reaching that goal can be easier by examining the four sources of income you will have during retirement and identifying steps you can take now to increase each of those sources.

 1) Social Security retirement benefits

 The Social Security system has played a major part in Americans' retirement planning for decades.
 The current examination and debate over the future of the system will probably produce some changes for future retirees.
-Here are some basic facts:
+Here are the facts:

-- Early Retirement Age - at age 62 you can start receiving a reduced retirement benefit.
+- Early Retirement Age - at 62 you can start receiving a reduced retirement benefit..

 - Average Monthly Retirement benefit for retired couples for 2018 - about $2,260.